By Isaiah Baldissera, lead educator, Groundswell BUILD.

 Over the past six months, I’ve had the pleasure of working with a talented, inspiring group of urban entrepreneurs who are confronting the most important social and environmental challenges facing Metro Vancouver and beyond.
 I’m proud that Groundswell is an inclusive incubator program which empowers those from low-income and marginalized backgrounds to create a livelihood through self-employment.

 My first year as lead educator of the Build program saw me overhauling the curriculum while simultaneously teaching it.
-This has been a wonderful way for me to test my own hypotheses surrounding entrepreneurial education with young adults.
+This has been a wonderful way for me to test my own hypotheses surrounding entrepreneurial education with people with little or no business orientation.

 Some of my assumptions proved false.
 I realized the concept of ‘validation’ couldn’t simply be introduced in the first week then left alone; instead, it was something that had to be woven into the fabric of each class.